idroot45/catetan/_posts/2019-10-08-create-botable-macos-catalina-installer-drive.md

 I used a free app called [Install Disk Creator](https://macdaddy.io/install-disk-creator/) to make the installation drive.
 Download Install Disk Creator by clicking on the link.
 When the download is done, you can move it over to your Applications folder.
 Then follow these steps to create your bootable macOS Catalina drive.

-1. Connect your drive to your Mac.
+_Step 1:_ Connect your drive to your Mac.

-2. Launch Install Disk Creator.
+_Step 2:_ Launch Install Disk Creator.

-3. In the main window, you’ll see a pop-up menu under Select the volume to become the installer.
+_Step 3:_ In the main window, you’ll see a pop-up menu under Select the volume to become the installer.
 Click on the menu and select your drive.

 {% include figure image_path="https://images.idgesg.net/images/article/2019/10/install-disk-creator-catalina-100812641-medium.jpg" url="https://images.idgesg.net/images/article/2019/10/install-disk-creator-catalina-100812641-orig.jpg" caption="The main window of Install Disk Creator." alt="disk creator" %}

-4. Under the pop-up menu, you’ll see Select the OS X installer. (macOS used to be called OS X.) If you have only the Catalina installer on your Mac, Install Disk Creator will automatically select it.
+_Step 4:_ Under the pop-up menu, you’ll see Select the OS X installer. (macOS used to be called OS X.) If you have only the Catalina installer on your Mac, Install Disk Creator will automatically select it.
 If you have other macOS installers, you need to click on Select the OS X installer and select the Catalina installer.

-5. When you’re ready, click Create installer.
+_Step 5:_ When you’re ready, click Create installer.
 Your Mac may tell you that Install Disk Creator wants to make changes, and you need to enter your user name and password.
 After you do this, the app will take a few minutes to create the boot drive.
 A progress bar. appears at the bottom of the Install Disk Create window.

 If you try to start the process and you get a failure message saying that the drive couldn’t be unmounted, try reformatting the drive first as ExFAT using Disk Utility.
 Then start the process over again.